carloslfu/deno-lib/README.md

 # deno_lib

 Fully-featured and extensible Deno crate for embedding Deno in your Rust app (unofficial).

-This uses a lot of code from the [Deno project](https://github.com/denoland/deno) and adapts it to be used in a Rust application.
-You can embed Deno in your Rust application by using this crate.
+The current version is on par with [Deno](https://github.com/denoland/deno) v2.0.6 which is where most of the files come from.
+This project adds a few changes and adaptations to make Deno easy to work with as a library.